wangxin/SONiC/doc/acl/Everflow-test-plan.md

 ### Extend the test plan to cover both ingress and egress ACL

 After egress ACL is supported, this test plan needs to cover both ingress and egress ACL.
-But for supporting swiches that do not support ingress yet, an ansible playbook variable is required for indicating egress ACL capability.
+But for supporting swiches that do not support egress yet, an ansible playbook variable is required for indicating egress ACL capability.
 Value for the variable can be passed from CLI.

 To cover egress ACL everflow testing, the ACL tables should not be binded to all ports.
 And different ACL tables for ingress and egress ACL need to be tested.
 Based on this requirement, totally 4 ACL tables should be configured before testing: